U.S. visa photo 2x2

 Use the measured frame below instead of approximating the crop by eye.

-The stored frame on this route is 2×2 in (about 50.8×50.8 mm).
+The required format on this page is 2×2 in (about 50.8×50.8 mm).

 Aim for head height around 72%.
 The recommended band on this page is 64% to 80%.
 Leave about 8% above the head, with an allowed range of 5% to 12%.